 Have you ever noticed one of your chickens being pecked?

-Although many chicken breeds are very friendly and accepting, chicken bullying does exists.
+Although many chicken breeds are very friendly and accepting, chicken bullying does exist.

-Maybe the one being bullied is the smallest chicken or the newest one.
+Maybe the one being bullied is the smallest or newest chicken.

 Whilst the occasional pecking is nothing to be concerned about it can escalate.

 Chicken bullying is the consistent harming of a specific single or group of chickens for no visible or obvious reason.
 This is vastly different and more severe than pecking order behavior.